shakacode/react_on_rails/react_on_rails_pro/README.md

 The "React on Rails Pro Node Renderer" provides more efficient server rendering on a standalone Node JS server.
 See the [Node Renderer Docs](docs/node-renderer/basics.md).

+### Bundle Caching
+Don't wait for the same webpack bundles to built over and over.
+See the [bundle-caching docs](./docs/bundle-caching.md).

 ## Other Utility Methods
 See the [Ruby API](docs/ruby-api.md).